Plan of Study

 Manager's Leadership Guide

-The Manager’s Leadership Guide has been created as an adjunct for managers to best support their nurses taking Leadership for Nurses in LTC course.
-This guide contains key messages that are required to best support nursing leadership development.
-In addition, managers will have access to the complete Leadership for Nurses in LTC course.
+The Manager’s Leadership Guide has been created to help managers support the frontline nurses they are sponsoring to take Leadership for Nurses in LTC course.
+Managers will have access to key messages for supporting nursing leadership development as well as the complete Leadership for Nurses in LTC course.

 The Manager’s Leadership Guide provides managers with a foundation for engaging LTC nurses in discussions that relate leadership course content to their point of care practice.
 This enables managers, who lead teams, to enrich their own leadership knowledge and skills in the LTC practice setting, while building leadership capacity with nurses.
 It will also help support managers as they provide feedback to nurses who are developing and refining their Leadership Action Plan (LAP).